HD 166191

-2018-2019 collision event
+2018–2019 collision event

-Follow-up observations of the 2018-2019 brightening event were carried out with Spitzer, ASAS-SN and the Hereford Arizona Observatory.
+Follow-up observations of the 2018–2019 brightening event were carried out with Spitzer, ASAS-SN and the Hereford Arizona Observatory.
 The disk has become brighter in the infrared since early 2018, reaching a maximum in mid 2019.
 ASAS-SN observed a dip during the infrared brightening.
-142 ±0.3 days later the second dip was seen with both Spitzer and ASAS-SN, having a depth of ≳80% in the optical.
+142 ± 0.3 days later the second dip was seen with both Spitzer and ASAS-SN, having a depth of ≳80% in the optical.
 The new dust from the collision was at first compact, having a size of 1 stellar diameter vertically and about 2–3 stellar diameters horizontally.
 After two orbital periods the clump grew larger, but also optical thinner and no further dips could be observed.
 The researchers find a semi-major axis of 0.62 AU for a circular orbit, but the researchers also point out that the orbit is likely eccentric.
-The collision released dust with a minimum mass of ~1–4 × 10^{23} g.
-The researchers think that a collision occurred between two large bodies with a sizes of ≳500 km (larger than 4 Vesta).
+The collision released dust with a minimum mass of ~1–4 × 10^{23} g (between 0.3x and 1.2x the mass of Mercury) The researchers think that a collision occurred between two large bodies with a sizes of ≳500 km (larger than 4 Vesta).
 The event set off a chain reaction of impacts between the fragments of the first collision and other small bodies in the system.